Kinetic route to helicity-constrained decay

 which is constant in time in the absence of fluxes and, more generally, obeys a local conservation law when fluxes are retained (see, e.g., Eq.~\ref{eq:hL_l}).
+Unless otherwise stated, $t_0$ denotes the initial time of the interval over which the corresponding balance or correlation quantity is evaluated.

+Because $\mathscr{L}_1$ contains an integral from a reference time $t_0$, it is history dependent.
+This does not preclude an event-local interpretation: When $t_0$ is chosen at or just before the onset of a specific interaction, the integrated term records the accumulated nonideal contribution of that interaction, so $\mathscr{L}_1$ serves as the relevant helicity-balance variable over that interval.
+In contrast, when the interval spans many unrelated interactions, $\mathscr{L}_1$ should be interpreted more cumulatively.

-For single-scale coherent structures, $\mathscr{L}_1$ is useful as an organizing variable because both the instantaneous $h$ and the time-integrated source term naturally have the same macroscopic dimensions as $B^2 L$.
-The empirical correlation expressed by Eq.~\ref{eq:Hscalingeqn} further suggests that the same interaction-scale length $L$ controlling magnetic energy conversion also controls the accumulation of $- 2c \int_{t_0}^t dt^{\prime} \; \mathbf{E} \cdot \mathbf{B}$ over the event, making it plausible that $\mathscr{L}_1$ provides a quasi-structural label whose amplitude is proportional, up to order-unity, event-dependent factors, to $B^2 L$.
+For single-scale coherent structures, both the instantaneous $h$ and the accumulated nonideal term naturally have the same macroscopic dimensions as $B^2 L$.
+The empirical correlation expressed by Eq.~\ref{eq:Hscalingeqn} further suggests that the same interaction-scale length $L$ controlling magnetic energy conversion also controls the accumulation of $- 2c \int_{t_0}^t dt^{\prime} \; \mathbf{E} \cdot \mathbf{B}$ over the event, making it plausible that $\mathscr{L}_1$ provides a quasistructural label whose amplitude is proportional, up to order-unity, event-dependent factors, to $B^2 L$.
 In this section, we therefore treat

-as a working hypothesis—motivated by the observed early-time coupling between magnetic helicity depletion and energy conversion—and use it to motivate a Saffman-type correlation integral for deriving scaling constraints in globally nonhelical configurations.
-We discuss, at the end of this section, the validity of interpreting Eq.~\ref{eq:workinghyp} as indicative that sub-ion interactions between like-helicity structures are $B^2 L$-preserving processes.
+as a working hypothesis—motivated by the observed early-time coupling between magnetic-helicity depletion and energy conversion—and use it to motivate a Saffman-type correlation integral for deriving scaling constraints in globally nonhelical configurations.
+This interpretation is intended for intervals in which $t_0$ is chosen relative to the interaction of interest; over longer histories, $\mathscr{L}_1$ remains useful, but its meaning is more cumulative.
+We discuss, in Appendix~\ref{appC}, the validity of interpreting Eq.~\ref{eq:workinghyp} as indicative that subion interactions between like-helicity structures are $B^2 L$-preserving processes.